linagora/llng-manager/PARTIALMANAGER.md

 ## Warning

 This will build the manager assuming your manager url is "manager.example.com".
-If the base url is different, you need to change in the _package.json_ file the REACT_APP_BASEURL enviroment variable to your url.
+If the base url is different, you need to change in the _setupProxy.js_ file the proxy to your url.

 # Putting the build in the manager